jgalsku/GettingAndCleaningDataCourseProject/README.md

 **To prepare tidy data set:**
 - Incorporate train and test data sets and combine them by row
 - Incorporate feature data to label variables in data
-- Select variables that include the mean() and std() features in the combined data set
+- Select variables that include the mean() and std() features in the combined data set and then remove the "()" from the variable names
 - Load and bind train and test activity label data, then match with class labels and replace with descriptive activity names
 - Load and bind train and test activity subject data
 - Create tidy data set by binding the activity label variable, subject variable, and the selected data set for mean and std variables